Codex workflow repository guide

 Worked scenario

-pilot-rollout A cross-pack example that shows one messy operational situation moving through research, PM, executive, sales, and CS outputs.
+pilot-rollout is a cross-pack example that moves one messy operational situation through research, PM, executive, sales, and CS drafts.

 Repository